wp-plugins/widget-visibility-time-scheduler/README.txt

 Tags: control, date, day, display, forever, future, hide, hour, jetpack, minute, month, period, plan, schedule, scheduler, show, time, unlimited, visibility, weekdays, widget, widgets, year
 Requires at least: 3.5
 Tested up to: 4.1
-Stable tag: 2.0
+Stable tag: 2.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Control the visibility of each widget based on date and time easily.
+Control the visibility of each widget based on date, time and weekday easily.

 == Description ==

 = Show and hide widgets within a desired period and at given weekdays =

 The Widget Visibility Time Scheduler enables you to set the period and weekdays of the visibility of each widget easily.
+It is available in english, german and spanish language.

 = What users said =